 1-night vs 2-night stays in Beppu

-- 2-night: Day 1 Hells, Day 2 sand bath + bay walk, Day 3 leave by 11:00.
-Best with kids under 6
+- 2-night: Day 1 Hells, Day 2 sand bath + bay walk, Day 3 leave by 11:00 — best with kids under 6

 Pair Beppu with day-trip activities

-Beppu pairs naturally with Yufuin (30-min train), and the famous Beppu Hells, sand bath, and bay walks all sit within 15 min of each other.
+The famous Beppu Hells, the sand bath, and the bay walks all sit within 15 minutes of each other — easy to chain in a day with kids.

 - Beppu Family Travel Guide from Fukuoka: A Practical Day Trip with Kids